thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Note: The IEEE 802.1AR recommends to encode information about a Trusted Platform Module (TPM), if present, in the HardwareModuleName ({{Section 5 of ?RFC4108}}).
 This specification does not follow this recommendation.

-Where IoT devices are accepting (D)TLS connections, i.e., they are acting as a server, it is unlikely that there will be a useful name that can go into the SNI.
-In general, the use of SNI for the purpose of virtual hosting on constrained IoT devices is rare.
-The IoT device cannot depend on a client providing a correct SNI, and so it MAY ignore the extension when SNI is not used for virtual hosting.
-This implies that IoT devices cannot do name-based virtual hosting of TLS connections.
-In the unlikely event that an IoT device has multiple servers responding with different server certificate, then the server SHOULD use different IP addresses or port numbers.

 ### Authority Key Identifier